ymmah/coinkite-ruby/README.md

-# Coinkite API Code for Ruby
+# Coinkite Bitcoin API Code for Ruby

 [Learn more about Coinkite's API here](https://docs.coinkite.com/) and visit the [Coinkite Main Site](https://coinkite.com/) to open your